How to Plan For Your Next Interior Design Project

 Design by GreyHunt Interiors, Photography by Stacy Zarin Goldberg

 The dining room is another space where the budget can vary based on a few factors.
-When budgeting for a dining room, it’s important to consider: the size of the space, the number of people you want to seat, and how you plan to entertain.
+When budgeting for a dining room, it’s important to consider: the size of the space, the number of people you want to seat, Your storage needs, and how you plan to entertain.
 When we design dining rooms, we advise our clients to invest most of their budget in the table & chairs.
 These pieces set the tone and scale of the space and will be pieces they keep for years to come.
-We also advise our clients to consider splurging on the rug, art, and chandelier, if possible.
+We also advise our clients to consider splurging on the window treatments, art, and chandelier, if possible.
 These pieces will bring the “wow factor” to the dining room.
 Are you looking to save money?
 Reduce the number of accent pieces (such as china cabinets, bar carts, etc.) to allocate more money towards the main furnishings.

 The Dining Room Budget: